thevindu-w/clip_share_server/README.md

 # ClipShare Server

 ### Share Clipboard and Files.
 Copy on one device.
-Paste on another device
+Paste on another device.

 <br>